AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-utilization/view-utilization-information.md

 product-area: resource-management
 navigation-topic: resource-utilization
 title: View resource utilization information
-description: (NOTE: this is linked to the UI from the Utilization report.
+description: "(NOTE: this is linked to the UI from the Utilization report.
 ALWAYS keep this information.
-DO NOT DELETE!!)
+DO NOT DELETE!!)"
 ---

 # View resource utilization information